Sakshiaher21/Sales_Data_Analysis/README.md

 ## Objectives

 To analyze international sales data
--Identify Revenue Trends
+1)Identify Revenue Trends
-  Analyze monthly sales patterns to highlight seasonal trends and peaks.
+ -Analyze monthly sales patterns to highlight seasonal trends and peaks.
--Focus on High-Performing Markets
+2)Focus on High-Performing Markets
- Determine the top revenue-generating countries (excluding the UK) and assess their potential for further investment.
+ -Determine the top revenue-generating countries (excluding the UK) and assess their potential for further investment.
--Explore Expansion Opportunities.
+3)Explore Expansion Opportunities.
-Identify regions with strong product demand, excluding the UK, to guide market expansion plans.
+ -Identify regions with strong product demand, excluding the UK, to guide market expansion plans.
--Retain Key Customers
+4)Retain Key Customers
-Pinpoint high-value customers to develop strategies that ensure loyalty and sustained revenue. and provide actionable business insights for improving performance and targeting growth opportunities.
+ -Pinpoint high-value customers to develop strategies that ensure loyalty and sustained revenue. and provide actionable business insights for improving performance and targeting growth opportunities.